 How to Be a Rebel With Your Elopement Suit

 There are no expectations with elopements–and that includes your suit.
-We want you to be comfortable and feel like whatever suit you put on represents who you are and makes you feel stylish as hell.
-I won’t be wearing a tie or a formal button-down shirt for our elopement.
-I have a huge neck and that just seems like a pain to do.
-So I wore a more campy button-down that stills looks classy but feels more like something I’d want to wear.
-The key here isn’t to lose all the stylish elements, just make it into something that you want to wear.
+I want you to be comfortable and feel like whatever suit you put on represents who you are and makes you feel stylish.
+Ryan didn’t wear a tie or a formal button-down shirt for our elopement.
+Instead, he wore a more campy button-down that still looked classy but felt more like something he would actually wear.
+The key here isn’t to lose all the stylish elements, just make it into something that you personally enjoy.

 - Do you want to wear a tie at all?
 A bowtie?
 Or maybe a super stylish patterned tie that pops?

 - Do you want formal dress shoes?
 Maybe some Blundstone Boots instead?
 Or just go all out with the hiking boots?

 - Do you want campy nordic socks?
 A pop of color?
 Or just some long wool socks to keep you cozy?

 - Do you want to bring some cultural outfits to change into?
 This is a great way to honor your culture and grab more photos of you and your partner in new outfits!

 I’ll mention Indochino again below, but they have some great options for customizing your suit to have more personality.

 Pocket squares: I’ve seen silk, topo patterned, and an heirloom pocket square.
 If your suit jacket’s pocket is sewn shut, use a seam ripper to open it back up.

 Boutonniere: You wear it on your left side on the lapel over your heart, or tuck it into the chest pocket if you don’t have a way to attach it.
 Ask your florist if they have magnets instead of pins (it’s way easier to attach).